 Academic Honesty: Students will behave honestly in their academic work, as in other areas of their lives.
 Cheating or helping others to cheat on any aspect of coursework including exams and other assessments is a serious offense.
 Plagiarism, the presentation of another's ideas, writing, or other work as one's own, is a serious kind of cheating.
-Thus, students unsure of how borrowing from another's work should be properly acknowledged have the responsibility to consult with relevant faculty regarding acknowledgement procedures appropriate to their discipline.
-Other forms of academic dishonesty, including but not limited to attempting to a) gain unauthorized advance access to exam questions, b) forge documents, or c) bribe college employees, are also very serious offenses that will result in disciplinary action.
-In order to create an environment conducive to honest behavior in exams, all books and papers must be left in lockers, cars, or at home during mid-term and semester-end exams.
+This includes, among other things, paraphrasing by altering a few words or the order of ideas as well as direct copying of text, graphs, photographs etc. with acknowledging the source.
+Students unsure of how borrowing from another's work should be properly acknowledged have the responsibility to consult with relevant faculty regarding acknowledgement procedures appropriate to their discipline.